BandedHawk/windows-on-usb/windows-on-usb.md

 10. Start the Windows instance in VirtualBox Manager.

 11. Once logged into Windows, download rufus from [rufus.ie](https://rufus.ie/en/).
 We will use this to write the image onto the USB drive.
+We are using rufus as it can create a bootable USB drive for Windows 11.
+Even if you are creating a Windows 10 bootable USB system, you won't be able to upgrade to Windows 11 unless you have GPT, EFI and otherwise meet the Microsoft Secure Boot requirements.

 12. Once the download is complete, run the rufus executable directly.
 Select the **List USB Hard Drives**.
-The USB drive should be selected automatically for the de, otherwise mally select the correct device.
-Select the image that you shared with the VirtualBox Windows instance. f the USB drive has been correctly configured, rufus should recognise the device has a GTP partition scheme and the target system is UEFI.
+The USB drive should be selected automatically as the device after allowing USB drives to be listed, otherwise manually select the correct device.
+Select the image that you shared with the VirtualBox Windows instance.
+When the USB drive has been correctly configured, rufus should recognise the device has a GPT partition scheme and the target system is UEFI.
 Do NOT uncheck **Quick format**.
-USB drives will take a very long time to format with rufus.
+USB drives will take a very long time to full format with rufus.
 Check that all the settings are similar to the example here.
-Click start to commence the image write process.
+Click **START** to commence the image write process.

 ![alt text](https://raw.githubusercontent.com/BandedHawk/windows-on-usb/master/images/rufus.png "Rufus Settings")

 13. If everything goes well, the USB drive will have a working bootable version of Windows.
-Configure your system to boot from the USB drive, and you should have a working Windows environment.
+Configure your system to boot from the USB drive, and the Windows environment should start.
 It may take a few reboots and updates for Windows to reconfigure itself for the actual hardware of the physical system.